1 Sept 2017

 Egypt is reliant on external financing and foreign aid to drive its economic development.
 In April 2015, France signed contracts worth US$1.5 billion with Egypt on various transport and electricity projects.
 Besides, President Sisi is actively courting aid and investment from Asia including China, Japan and Korea.
 In January 2016, China announced loans of US$1.7 billion to Egypt alongside US$15 billion of energy, infrastructure and construction projects in Egypt awarded to Chinese companies.
 In addition to seeking the IMF loan of US$12 billion, Egypt signed a currency swap deal with China for about US$2.6 billion in December 2016 to pop up its official reserves.

-In 2015, Egyptian government announced the plan to develop a new capital city east of Cairo (of a size of 706 sq kilometres) to resolve the current over-crowding, pollution and rising house price problems in Cairo.
+In 2015, Egyptian government announced the plan to develop a new capital city east of Cairo (of a size of 706sq km) to resolve the current problems of over-crowding, pollution and rising house prices in Cairo.
 Chinese capital is seen as an important funding source of this megaproject.
 The China Fortune Land Development Company has signed an agreement to provide US$20 billion for this development.
-In February 2017 the Egyptian government has started to invite construction companies and real-estate developers to bid for plots in the new capital city.
+In February 2017 the Egyptian government started to invite construction companies and real-estate developers to bid for plots in the new capital city.
+China’s AVIC International and China Railway Group Limited has signed a deal of about US$1.2 billion to build a fast tram transit system to connect Greater Cairo to the new capital.

 Egypt relies heavily on oil exports (about 40% of total exports), and the country’s other major export items include cotton, textiles and agricultural products.
-Exports fell 15.9% in 2016 to US$18.7 billion amid the drop in oil exports.
+Egypt’s exports grew 19.3% in 2016 to US$25.5 billion, with strong growth also expected in 2017 amid the sharply lower Egyptian currency.
+During the same period, imports fell 12.2% to US$55.8 billion due to drastic currency depreciation.
 Egypt imports machinery, equipment and food mostly from China, Germany and the US.
-In 2016, imports fell 7.5% YOY to US$56.3 billion.

 While regaining political stability, Egypt welcomes FDI and provides various incentives such as tax exemptions.
 General Authority for Investment and Free Zones is the government body responsible for foreign investment.